tytydraco/yessleep/out/Theres_something_wrong_with_my_dream_house.md

 My imagination was leaking into reality.
 I was going crazy.
 This couldn’t be real yet—

-“This world listens.”
-The words entered my mind abruptly.
+“This world listens.
+This place remembers.”
+The words came from somewhere in the distance again abruptly.

 An odd sense of glee took over.
+My eyes glossed over.
+A smile was on my lips but why was my face wet and my eyes burned.

-I felt myself giving in to my hysteria.
-I thought of a theme park, and rides surged into existence.
+I felt myself giving in to hysteria.
+A brief memory flitted through my mind of a theme park, and immediately rides surged into existence.
 Rollercoasters glittered like chrome serpents.
 The smell of popcorn burned my nostrils.
 A carousel spun with painted horses whose eyes gleamed wet like something alive.
 Voices rose, distant cheers, childhood shrieks of joy, music that felt familiar enough to hurt.

-I walked forward without thinking,  smiling, until I noticed something wrong.
+I walked forward without thinking,  smiling with a piercing headache.
+I felt robotic in my movements until there under the popcorn, I smelt it so lightly, sulfur.

+A stake felt like it was wedged through my skull.
+Finally I felt my eyes focus.

 I looked again at the  blurring people around me.
 Those who were there yet not there, like dreamy visions.
+Now I could see but something was wrong.

 The faces on the riders weren’t faces.

 Just wide mouths.
 Too wide.
 Smiling.
 Always smiling.
 No eyes.
 Only teeth like polished bone.
 And on those teeth were the faintest smudges of red.